billster45/ScienceCritAI/README.md

 ---

 ### [A Unified Framework for Understanding Cognitive Biases through Belief-Consistent Information Processing](https://billster45.github.io/ScienceCritAI/toward-parsimony-in-bias-research_summary_20241013_212624.html)
-**Why read this:** This paper presents a novel framework that links various cognitive biases to a common mechanism of belief-consistent information processing, offering a fresh perspective on how fundamental beliefs shape our interpretation of information.
+**Why read this:** This paper presents a novel framework that links various cognitive biases to a common mechanism of belief-consistent information processing, offering a fresh perspective on how fundamental beliefs shape our interpretations of information.
 By identifying the central role of confirmation bias and proposing effective debiasing strategies, the research provides valuable insights for both psychological theory and practical applications in mitigating biases.

 **Date:** 2024-10-13